 To register for any of the below courses, follow the instructions on the previous page (Online Courses).

-CAHP 310 Medical Terminology (2 credit hours) SUMMER (This is a pre-requisite or Professional Development course.)
+CAHP 310 Medical Terminology (2 credit hours) SPRING (This is a pre-requisite or Professional Development course.)

 Students planning to enter a health care career need an introduction to medical language.
 This course will serve as such, as it teaches students to analyze the basic word structure of medical terms.
 Students will learn the meaning of individual parts, common prefixes and suffixes, as well as combining vowels.
 Students will be able to understand new terms, knowing the meanings of individual parts, prefixes, suffixes, and how medical terms are structured.
 Students are required to have a webcam, computer microphone, and Microsoft PowerPoint for course assignments and exams.
 Prerequisites: None